synthetic-corpus/feywild-time/README.md

 ## Feywild Calendar CRUD tests

 Sample post and update tests for Feywild are also provided, but tests are encouraged to create additional Feywild zones based on whatevery whimsy they think of.

+The Feywild Get all Requests will return everything by userID, and you can use feywildID for patch, get, delete, and signed url requests.

 The body for both a post and update requests are the same